carlescliment/light-news-bundle/README.md

 ## Contribute and feedback

-Please, feel free to provide feedback of this module.
+Please, feel free to provide feedback of this bundle.
 Contributions will be much appreciated.